-Williams Syndrome is a rare disorder caused by a deletion of genetic material from a specific region of chromosome 7 that affects an elastin gene.
-Elastin is a protein that gives blood vessels strength and the ability to stretch.
+Williams Syndrome is caused by the deletion of genetic material from a specific region of chromosome 7, which affects a gene responsible for producing a protein called elastin.
+Elastin is very important for the strength and flexibility of blood vessels.

 HOW IS WILLIAMS SYNDROME DIAGNOSED?

-Williams Syndrome is usually diagnosed with the characteristic facial features and the other common medical problems associated with it.
+There is no routine screening for Williams syndrome in newborns.
+Diagnosis is usually based on the presence of specific facial features and the other common medical problems seen with the condition.
 A special genetic test called fluorescein-in-situ hybridization can be used to confirm the diagnosis.

-WHAT MEDICAL ISSUES ARE ASSOCIATED WITH WILLIAMS SYNDROME?
+WHAT OTHER MEDICAL ISSUES ARE LINKED WITH WILLIAMS SYNDROME?

-WHAT SORT OF EYE PROBLEMS COULD A CHILD HAVE WITH WILLIAMS SYNDROME?
+WHAT EYE PROBLEMS CAN OCCUR WITH WILLIAMS SYNDROME?

-WHAT DEVELOPMENTAL ISSUES Could be seen in A CHILD WITH WILLIAMS SYNDROME?
+WHAT DEVELOPMENTAL ISSUES CAN BE SEEN IN CHILDREN WITH WILLIAMS SYNDROME?

-WHAT RESEARCH IS BEING DONE FOR CHILDREN WITH WILLIAMS SYNDROME?
+WHAT RESEARCH IS BEING DONE FOR WILLIAMS SYNDROME?

-There is no cure for Williams Syndrome.
-Research is being done by the National Institute of Health and the National Institute of Neurological Disorders and Stroke to understand more about the genetic and neurobiological origins of Williams Syndrome.
+Currently, there is no cure for Williams syndrome.
+However, the National Institute of Health and the National Institute of Neurological Disorders and Stroke are conducting research to better understand the causes and look for treatments for Williams syndrome.

-WHERE CAN I GET MORE INFORMATION ABOUT williams SYNDROME?
+WHERE CAN I FIND MORE INFORMATION ABOUT WILLIAMS SYNDROME?